-Late work will be accepted up to one week with a 2-letter grade deduction (A to C, etc.).
-This severe penalty is to encourage the student to get their discussion in on time-for the sake of the whole class.
-Work that is submitted less than one week late may be accepted for less deduction at the instructor's discretion.
+Late work will be accepted up to 3 days late with a 2-letter grade deduction (A to C, etc.).
+This is to encourage the student to get their discussion in on time-for the sake of the whole class.
+Work that is submitted less than three days late may be accepted for less deduction at the instructor's discretion.
 Due date extensions with no penalty will only be granted due to the most extreme circumstances and at the discretion of the instructor.